kent-hervey/ProductsCustomers/README.md

 # Installation
 This is a Maven/Spring Boot project with default WAR settings

 Spring Boot will populate your MySQL file.
-Just create the file and if different than the default, productcustomer, change in the application.properties file
+Just create the file and if different, change in the application.properties file

-Final version will include a WAR export that can be run by java -jar filename.war

-mvn spring-boot:run
+[comment]: # (mvn spring-boot:run)

 # Usage